maveniverse/site-001/content/en/docs/njord/what-is-it/_index.md

 weight: 10
 ---

-Njord is a Maven 3 and Maven 4 extension that offers **local staging, repository operations and repository publishing**.
+Njord is a Maven 3 and Maven 4 extension that offers **local staging, repository operations and repository publishing** and a `njord-maven-plugin` optional plugin.
 More precisely, Njord is a Resolver 1.x and 2.x extension (is [`RepositoryConnector`](https://github.com/apache/maven-resolver/blob/fb6e59027cfce9c9fce6f4e4f6d310c1a7ee906c/maven-resolver-spi/src/main/java/org/eclipse/aether/spi/connector/RepositoryConnector.java)) that is loaded via Maven extensions mechanism and extends Resolver.
 Njord does not mingle with your build at all.

 Njord supports "templates", that define repository properties.
-Based on template a repository ("artifact store" in Njord lingo) is created.
-And those repositories can be merged, redeployed, dropped, validated or published (and more coming).
-Also, based on chosen template, Resolver is configured to deploy mandatory checksums for you.
-On the other hand, mandatory signatures are NOT generated, it is you who must provide them as part of your build.
+Based on template, a local staging repository ("artifact store" in
+Njord lingo) is created.
+And those local staging repositories can be merged, redeployed, dropped, validated or published (and more coming) through a Maven plugin.
+Also, based on chosen template, Resolver is configured to create mandatory checksums for you.
+On the other hand, mandatory *signatures* are NOT generated, it is you who must provide them as part of your build.

 In short, Njord keeps things "as before" (as without it): user never had to worry about checksums (Resolver did generate them always), while the signatures are usually provided by a plugin enabled in "release profile".
 Njord goes step